-When completed, this will be our new MD PnP web site.
-Our current site is still here: http://mdpnp.org
+This new MD PnP web site is under development.
+Our original site is still here: http://mdpnp.org

 The MD PnP Medical Device Interoperability Program is based at the Massachusetts General Hospital Dept. of Anesthesia, Critical Care, and Pain Medicine and Partners HealthCare System.
 Our work on safe and secure interoperability spans the entire healthcare continuum.
 The Medical Device "Plug-and-Play" Interoperability Program advances safe and secure interoperability to improve patient care